 Of all the frauds and scams around, identity theft is probably one of the scariest.
 It’s sneaky and the consequences can be huge, not to mention that clearing the whole mess up can be Kafkaesque.
 How to prove that someone else assumes your identity?
 How to prove that you are not responsible for your fraudulent alter ego’s actions?
 The consequences of this crime can be felt for years.

 Identity theft is the unauthorized collection and use of your personal information, usually for criminal purposes.
-Obtaining personal information is easier than it sound:
+Obtaining personal information is easier than it sounds:

 - Some criminals sift through trash to find discarded items such as credit card applications, bank statements or old IDs (a practice known as dumpster diving).

-- Some advertise bogus job offers to collect resumes which typically disclose applicants’ names, home and email addresses, telephone numbers etc.
+- Some advertise bogus job offers to collect resumes, documents which typically disclose applicants’ names, home and email addresses, telephone numbers, etc.

 - Some steal personal information from computers using malware or spyware.